 The 1976 alumna is the founding director of The Schuster Institute for Investigative Journalism at Brandeis University.
 Graves also was the founding editor of Common Cause magazine, where she won the Investigative Reporters and Editors award for showing flaws in the government approval process for NutraSweet.
 Her Washington Post exposes of sexual misconduct allegations against Sen. Bob Packwood led to his resignation.

 Co-anchor of NBC’s “Today Show,” the 1993 alumna has a Georgetown University law degree, covered the White House for NBC News from 2008 to 2011 and is a former KVOA 4 anchor in Tucson.
-She received the Matrix Award as one of the top women in communications this year in New York, where her co-anchor, Matt Lauer, introduced her and said, “No one has ever brought a better résumé to this job.”
+In 2017, she received the Matrix Award in New York as one of the top women in communications.
+She also is the author of "Princesses Wear Pants," which reached No. 1 on the New York Times' Children's Best Seller List.

 The 1961 grad was one of the nation’s early environmental beat reporters at the Arizona Daily Star, where her 1985 series exposing TCE pollution in Tucson groundwater from Hughes Aircraft Co. led to a federal cleanup.
 Kay went on to do award-winning work for the San Francisco Examiner, San Francisco Chronicle, National Geographic and others, reporting on the shrinking ice in the Arctic and the forest loss in the Amazon.

 A New York Times bestselling author of seven books of history, the 1969 grad has been called “our era’s foremost chronicler of World War II politics and diplomacy” by former Secretary of State Madeleine Albright.
 Olson worked for The Associated Press as a national feature writer and as a foreign correspondent in AP’s Moscow bureau.
 She also covered politics and the White House for AP and the Baltimore Sun.